neilus/katacoda-scenarios/devops-assignment/intro.md

 - you have a terminal and you can open up more terminals by clicking on the plus (+) sign on the tab bar

-## In this assignment you will have to set up a:
+## In this assignment you will have to solve the following challenges:

+1. Resolve a merge conflict for your imaginary colleagues in GIT
 1. install a mysql DB to the k8s cluster
 1. create a helm chart for a fake web service
   1. has to publish a web page